We now have 2 locations in Fulton accepting new patients!

 Oswego Health conveniently provides primary care services in locations throughout Oswego County.

-Our primary care providers, which include board-certified physicians and advanced care providers, offer care in Oswego, Fulton and Central Square.
+Our primary care providers, which include board-certified physicians and advanced care providers, offer care in Oswego and Fulton.

 Primary care includes health promotion, disease prevention, health maintenance, counseling, patient education, and diagnosis and treatment of acute and chronic illnesses.